OneMoreSummer/academic-kickstart/content/post/how-rae-affects-a-county-career/index.md

 ![](25-30countysquadsbyqtr2020.png)

 Over 30 year olds (119) show some Q1/Q2 bias 52:48.
 This is not impacted by the Overseas players within this group (Figure 5).
+Those who play on past 35 have a higher Q1/Q2 bias 55:45.

 ![](30-countysquadsbyqtr2020-1-.png)